citusdata/citus_docs/ref_arch/multi_tenant.rst

   SELECT create_distributed_table('clicks',      'company_id');
   SELECT create_distributed_table('impressions', 'company_id');

-The :code:`create_distributed_table` function informs Citus that a table should be distributed and future incoming queries to those tables should be planned for distributed execution.
+The :code:`create_distributed_table` function informs Citus that a table should be distributed and that future incoming queries to those tables should be planned for distributed execution.
 The function also creates shards for the table on worker nodes, allowing queries to be routed there.

 The next step is loading sample data into the cluster.